 Show Some Personality

 No one wants to read an email that drones on and on.
 Break it up by injecting some personality!
-Consider writing the way you would speak to a prospect or customer in person.
-Also, keep in mind the personality of the people who will read your email.
+Consider writing how you would speak to a prospect or customer in person.
+Also, remember the personality of the people who will read your email.

 Keep it Short